skillrepos/ai-3in1/labs.md

 <br><br>

 3. When you're done merging, close the tab as usual to save your changes.
-Now, in a terminal, start the MCP server running again:
+Now, if the MCP server is not still running from lab3, in a terminal, start it running again:

 ```
 python mcp_server.py